Home Warranty Waiting Period Explained: When Coverage Actually Starts

 1. Purchase During a Real Estate Transaction

-If you're currently in the process of buying a home, check out our guide on home warranties when buying a house to understand exactly how this works and who typically covers the cost.
+If you're currently in the process of buying a home, check out our home warranty buyer and seller guide to understand exactly how this works and who typically covers the cost.

 2. Transfer Coverage from the Seller